psychemist/Computer-Programming-Free-Resources/README.md

 There are 1001 in base 10 definitions, and after enough time, either you get the hang of it or the differences cease to matter.

 ### Important References
-These are resources you should definitely look into and save as bookmarks.
+These are resources you must look into and save as bookmarks.
 They will serve as a useful guide on your path, even more than this one you are reading.
 I know I feel that way.
 - This amazing [Github repository](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer) on how to level up as a fullstack web developer.
-I particularly like this [section](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer#what-is-the-single-most-useful-cs-bookmark-you-have) and this [section](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer#games-and-challenge-websites) but you should start from the [beginning](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer#start-here), obviously.
+I particularly like this [section](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer#what-is-the-single-most-useful-cs-bookmark-you-have) and this [section](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer#games-and-challenge-websites) but start from the [beginning](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer#start-here), obviously.
 - These detailed [Roadmaps](https://roadmap.sh/)!
 Start exploring [here](https://roadmap.sh/frontend).
-These two have basically all you need in a roadmap.
 - The [OSSU](https://github.com/ossu/computer-science#curriculum) Computer Science curriculum which I plan to go through at some point.
 Any takers?